Your 2017 winter coat is coming down the runway right now!

 Real craftsmanship and luxury design isn’t appreciated the way it used to be.
 The fashion industy as it exists is a trend producing machine built for women (and men) chasing an ephemeral notion that new clothes will fill a void – of coolness, of credibility, of whatever tickles their fancy.

 Don’t misunderstand me.
 I’m guilty of indulging in style.
 I love the feeling of finding a brand that gets my aesthetic as much as any gal.
 But fashion is art.
 Design is hard work.
 And it’s not being respected because we’re able to find copycats of real design so easily and so cheaply.
+That’s why I continue to wear clothes from proper designers as much as I can afford to.
+Even brands I found recently online such as lingerie by Natori, items that really take hard work and dedication to make.
+I respect that!
+So my money goes towards this as much as possible.

 In some ways, these copycats are needed by many people who can’t afford these luxury brands.
 Luxury designs from brands like Gucci and Louis Vuitton are way too expensive for the average person to invest in on the regular.
 However, what’s even more disappointing is these replica brands then ripping off their buyers, as stated by mau-fashion.com about AAA handbags.
 What’s the point in copying other brands if you’re not even going to deliver?